 This knowledge can also help the City ensure there are adequate public facilities available, such as water, wastewater, police protection, and park facilities.
 The various chapters of this Comprehensive Plan address these needs and have been based in part on the Future Land Use Plan.
 The following sections offer brief descriptions of each of the land use types portrayed on the Future Land Use Plan Map (see Figure 3.2, Future Land Use Map).
-The following are general characteristics that Redevelopment of Existing Housing Stock - As infill redevelopment define the land use areas.
-More specific information related to design maintain this trend.
+The following are general characteristics that maintain this trend.
 It should be noted that low density residential land uses can be buffered from non-residential uses with medium and high density residential land uses.
 The following sections discuss specific aspects of the recommended residential land uses within Jersey Village.

 This use is representative of traditional, single-family detached dwelling units.
 Of the residential categories, it is recommended that low density residential continue to be the primary land use for the City.
 The areas designated for low density residential land use are isolated and generally not adjacent to other land uses.
 Although all single family areas have been labeled low density, the City should ensure that the housing stock is in good shape and well maintained going into the by the fact that a Parks Master Plan for Jersey Village has been future.
 For the purpose of discussing Jersey Village's ultimate population incorporated as part of this Comprehensive Plan.
-The Parks Master Plan capacity, low density residential areas have been calculated at three addresses specific future park locations, local park and open space dwelling units per gross acre within the City limits, and 3.0 units per needs, and other recreational related issues, as well as funding gross acre within the ETJ. mechanisms.
-It is intended to help Jersey Village meet the park and
+The Parks Master Plan capacity, low density residential areas have been calculated at three addresses specific future park locations, local park and open space dwelling units per gross acre within the City limits, and 3.0 units per needs, and other recreational related issues, as well as funding gross acre within the ETJ.